smart-wpa/lincoln-field-site/lincoln-field.md

 ### Previous Conversations

-In 2024, SPS explored options for locating the synthetic athletic field at Wallingford Playfield.
+In 2024, SPS explored options for locating the athletic field at Wallingford Playfield.
 After engaging with the community, SPS and SPR decided to pause planning for any changes to Wallingford Playfield and instead focus on locating the field at Woodland Park.
 [The information on those discussion is available for review.](https://www.seattleschools.org/departments/capital-projects-and-planning/school-construction/projects/lincoln-field/lincoln-athletic-field-2024/)

-Wallingford Playfield is not under consideration for the Lincoln High School full-size synthetic athletic field.
+Wallingford Playfield is not under consideration for the Lincoln High School full-size athletic field.

 ### Frequently Asked Questions